-Harding Township is making application to the NJ State House Commission for a diversion/ disposal of its ownership of the Glen Alpin property.
+Harding Township made an application to the NJ State House Commission for a diversion/disposal of its ownership of the Glen Alpin property.
 The Township submitted its "Pre-Application" in early May 2019, which was reviewed by the Historic Sites Council staff.
-In 2019 the Township received a ruling of no encroachment from the Historic Sites Council.
+In 2019 the Township received a ruling of "no encroachment" from the Historic Sites Council.
 As Glen Alpin is a registered historic site and there have been grants obtained from the NJ Historic Trust as well as the Morris County Historic Preservation Trust Fund Review Board, there are approvals necessary from historic preservation agencies.
-The NJ Historic Sites Council is reviewing the Township's request for its impact on the historic resources found on the property.
-The Township has proposed to permanently protect all historic features of the home (interior and exterior) and the grounds of Glen Alpin and anticipates a finding of "no encroachment" shortly.
-Morris County must also approve the diversion and that process is following in lock step with the State House Commission process.
+The NJ Historic Sites Council reviewed the Township's request for its impact on the historic resources found on the property.
+The Township has proposed to permanently protect all historic features of the home (interior and exterior) and the grounds of Glen Alpin and obtained a finding of "no encroachment."
+Morris County also approved the diversion, following in lock step with the State House Commission process.

-As of the writing of this Plan, all formal approvals have been received and it is expected that final signatures by the Deputy DEP Commissioner on all documents will be completed by the end of February 2023, at which time the Township can transfer ownership of the property with associated historic easements and protections.
+As of the writing of this Plan, all formal approvals have been received and the Deputy DEP Commissioner has executed all necessary documents to effectuate the diversion/ disposal.
+The Township can now transfer ownership of the property with associated historic easements and protections.